 In a party, Bards are valued for their numerous support abilities that allow them to enhance allies and inhibit foes.
 They provide an unparalleled breadth of knowledge, irresistible charm, entertainment, and the ability to negate enemy magic.

-Bard characters from fiction & history: William Shakespeare, Homer, Scheherazade, Bragi, Allen a Dale, Snorri Sturluson
+Bard characters from fiction & history: William Shakespeare, Homer, Scheherazade, Bragi, Alan-a-Dale, Snorri Sturluson

 Hit Rating (HR): Medium